NvChad/nvchad.github.io/docs/config/Lsp stuff.md

       end,
    }

--- the above tsserver config will remvoe the tsserver's inbuilt formatting -- since I use null-ls with denofmt for formatting ts/js stuff. end
+-- the above tsserver lspconfig will remvoe the tsserver's inbuilt formatting,since I use null-ls with denofmt for formatting ts/js. end

 return M